 The visa application cannot be done online.
-Instead, you must apply in-person at the Japanese embassy in Ottawa or consulate in Montreal, Toronto, Calgary or Vancouver.
-Bring a book (both when you drop it off and go to pick-it up) because the wait can often be hours!
+Instead, you must apply in person at the Japanese embassy in Ottawa or the consulate in Montreal, Toronto, Calgary or Vancouver.
+Bring a book (both when you drop it off and go to pick it up) because the wait can often be hours!
 Stepabroad has a special agreement with the embassy that allows us to submit applications on behalf of persons living in BC or the Yukon.
-If you are interested to learn how we can save you the time and cost of traveling to a consular office, check out our Japan Send Off Package for Canadians.
+If you are interested to learn how we can save you the time and cost of travelling to a consular office, check out our Japan Send-Off Package for Canadians.
 If you live outside of BC/Yukon, we can still help you with correctly completing your application and support documents to reduce the risk of it being rejected and prepare you for your working holiday.

 No, unfortunately not.
-Travelers who enter Japan on a tourist visa are not allowed to work.
+Travellers who enter Japan on a tourist visa are not allowed to work.
 There a several types of visas you can get that allow you to work in Japan, however, not all of them are easy to get.
-The working holiday visa is the simplest way to work in Japan without needing a degree, a Japanese spouse. having to write a Japanese fluency exam, or arranging a company to sponsor you.
+A working holiday visa is the simplest way to work in Japan without needing a degree or a Japanese spouse. having to write a Japanese fluency exam, or arranging a company to sponsor you.
 All you have to do is meet these requirements and you can apply!

 Yes, you certainly can!
 While most teaching positions require you to have a bachelor’s degree, there are many other types of jobs in Japan for foreigners.
 If you are really interested in teaching, many schools will let you work as a tutor without a degree or TEFL.

-In addition to visa assistance, our Japan Send Off Package will help you find a job in Japan.
+In addition to visa assistance, our Japan Send-Off Package will help you find a job in Japan.
 Our team will help you create a resume that meets Japanese standards and provide you with resources for current job openings for foreigners.
-Prior to your departure, we also provide a one-on-one video call orientation where you will be equipped with tons of information needed to begin living, working, and traveling in Japan as a foreigner.
+Prior to your departure, we also provide a one-on-one video call orientation where you will be equipped with tons of information needed to begin living, working, and travelling in Japan as a foreigner.

-Japan Working Holiday Visa holders are granted an initial 6 month period of stay.
+Japan Working Holiday Visa holders are granted an initial 6-month period of stay.
 This can be extended an additional 6 months by the Immigration Authorities in Japan.
-If you are a Stepabroad participant, contact your personal trip coordinator for assistance extending your visa.
+If you are a Stepabroad participant, contact your personal trip coordinator for assistance in extending your visa.

 You will need to fill out the application forms provided by your local Japanese consulate.
 In addition, you will need to gather a doctor’s note, proof of finances, a passport photo, return flight information and your resume.
 Finally, you also need to submit a motivational letter and trip itinerary.
 If it sounds like a lot, don’t worry.
 We’ve broken it all down in our detailed step-by-step guide to the Japan working holiday visa application.

-Once you have submit your application, it takes approximately one week for consular officials to process your application if everything is correct and you have all of the correct support documents.
+Once you have submitted your application, it takes approximately one week for consular officials to process your application if everything is correct and you have all of the correct support documents.

 Canadians can get working holiday visas to over 30 more countries!
 Yes, 30!
 To read the full list check out our post on the countries where Canadians can do a working holiday.